Calibrating an echosounder

 Notes:

-• Power to Sv and TS equations differ by echosounder, see the relevant page in the Reference> Algorithms > Echosounders book in this help file or contact Echoview support for more information.
+- Power to Sv and TS equations differ by echosounder, see the relevant page in the Reference> Algorithms > Echosounders table of contents in this help file or contact Echoview support for more information.

 Before you begin